yabinmeng/opscs3restore/README.md

 - The biggest pro is that it can tolerate DSE topology change, which means that the backup data can be restored to 1) the same cluster without any topology change; 2) the same cluster with some topology change; or 3) a brand new cluster.
 - A major downside is that it is going to consume extra disk space (and extra disk and network I/O bandwith) in order to complete the whole process.
 For a keyspace with replication factor N (N > 1, normally 3 or above), it causes N times of the backup data to be ingested into he cluster.
 Although over the time, the C* compaction process will address the issue.
 But still, a lot of data has been transmitted over the network and processed in the system.

-In many cases, when there is NO DSE cluster topology change, a much faster approach is to
+In many cases, when there is NO DSE cluster topology change, a much faster approach would be:
 1) Simply copy the backup data to its corresponding DSE node, under the right C* keyspace/table (file system) folder
 2) Once the data is copied, run "nodetool refresh" command to pick up the data-to-be-retored in DSE cluster.

+#